holozeros/minimal-linux-desktop/README.md

 bootloader does mount the minimal linux desktop to root-filsesystem.
 ##### see: [Building stub kernel](Building%20stub%20kernel.md)

-# 2.Building minimal linux desktop
+# II.Building minimal linux desktop

 ## List of mandatory packages in build order.
 ##### see: [List of packages](List%20of%20mandatory%20packages).